2326wx/Airfoil-optimization/README.md

 # Inverse design of airfoil with DL methods

-## 1. Task description and problem setting.
+## 1. Task description and problem setting

 **Task:** to create airfoil with required aerodynamical parameters.